"I will never knowingly break any law": Peter Obi speaks on recent ordeals

 - However, Peter Obi was not specific in revealing what actually led to his veiled statement while reiterating his commitment to fighting for a new Nigeria

-- Recall that the former governor of Anambra was accused of committing a felony by the opposition because of his post-election activities, while his running mate was accused of fascism
+- Recall that the former governor of Anambra was accused of committing treason by the opposition because of his post-election activities, while his running mate was accused of fascism

-Peter Obi, the candidate of the Labour Party in the 2023 election, has admitted to breaking "the law" but maintained that he would not do that intentionally.
+Peter Obi, the candidate of the Labour Party in the 2023 election, has maintained that he would never intentionally break the law.

-The former governor of Anambra state took to his Twitter on Tuesday evening and wrote on his commitment to taking back the country from forces he alleged were making the people poorer.
+The former governor of Anambra state took to his Twitter on Tuesday evening, April 18, and wrote on his commitment to taking back the country from forces he alleged were making the people poorer.

-He promised to bring out the people of the "north", in particular, out of poverty and that his alleged stolen mandate would be taken back.
+He promised to bring out the people out of poverty and that his alleged stolen mandate would be taken back.

 The Labour Party leader then said: